Joonsey/joonsey.github.io/README.md

 ### 7th week {#seventhweek}
 No longer sick and playing alot of World of warcraft because of the pre-patch to the new expansion.

+### 8th week {#eightweek}
+Done alot of scripting and trying automation where i can.
+Making bots and scripts to play games or parse images.